office-for-statistics-regulation/hansard-downloader/CONTRIBUTING.md

 ## Code review process

-The Campus looks at Pull Requests on a regular basis but cannot unfortunately guarantee prompt implementation of Pull Requests.
+The OSR looks at Pull Requests on a regular basis but cannot unfortunately guarantee prompt implementation of Pull Requests.